dartmouth-cs98/hack-a-thing-21f-2-katherinet/README.md

 ## Who Did What?

-TODO: who worked on what part?
+I worked on all of it!

 ## What you learned